Benefits of I-Corps

 • SAVE money and time by accelerating your understanding of your product and its market

-• ESTABLISH a path to NSF’s I-Corps national program, which provides grants of $50,000 for customer discovery, and subsequent opportunities for SBIR grants
+• ESTABLISH a path to NSF’s I-Corps national program, which provides grants of $50,000 for customer discovery, and increases odds of winning subsequent opportunities like SBIR grants

 Who Qualifies for the Regional I-Corps Program?